-1) Turn off your smartphone's Bluetooth, Wi-Fi and GPS when you leave the house.
+1) Turn off your smartphone Bluetooth, Wi-Fi and GPS when you leave the house.

-It's bad enough that most modern shopping malls track which stores you go into by tracking your phone's unique wireless IDs.
+Many shopping malls track which stores you go into by following your phone's unique wireless IDs, which is bad enough.
 But criminals can also set up rogue Wi-Fi hotspots in shopping malls to gain access to the phones of passersby.
-Avoid both phenomena by switching off everything but the cellular signal.
+Avoid both by switching off everything but the cellular signal.

 2) Don't let your credit card leave your hand.

-Underpaid cashiers can make an extra buck by "double-swiping" a customer's card to steal the card number.
-The proliferation of customer-use point-of-sale terminals and of "chip" cards has reduced the frequency of this threat, but it still happens.
+Underpaid cashiers can make an extra buck or two by "double-swiping" a customer's card to steal the card number and other information.
+The proliferation of "chip" cards and of point-of-sale terminals that only the customer uses has reduced the frequency of this threat, but it still happens.
 If you must hand your card to a cashier, don't let it out of your sight.

 3) Check your credit-card statements every few days during the holiday shopping season.